Absolute truth is the true nature of the relative. Relative truth is the manifestation of the absolute’Lions Roar

 There is only one unity, one reality, but our minds parse the cosmos into an abstracted reality of things, our Conventional truth, because it’s useful.
 In Hinduism, this reality is called Maya after the goddess, it also means illusion.

 The Two Truth Doctrine is a way to explain existence by accepting that we only have conventional truth to work with and we can’t find ultimate truth.
+In this view, the ideas around essences, perfection, of objects seems more myopic, reality lies beyond.

 O’Brien, Barbara.
 “The Two Truths in Mahayana Buddhism.”
 Learn Religions, Feb.
 11, 2020, learnreligions.com/doctrine-of-the-two-truths-450002.